Raleigh

 How to Pronounce Raleigh

 Our model has identified 4 different pronunciations for the name Raleigh.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 50.0% confident that Raleigh is pronounced as RAH-lee.
-The next most likely pronunciation is RAW-lee, at 34.1% confidence.
+Our model is 50.0% confident that Raleigh is pronounced as RAH-lee, which has 2 syllables.
+The next most likely pronunciation is RAW-lee, at 34.1% confidence, with 2 syllables.

 2